Communication - Speaking Effectively - Listening Effectively

 order to predict or anticipate content and identify appropriate listening

 strategies.
 Attend to the parts of the listening input that are

 relevant to the identified purpose and ignore the rest.
 This selectivity

 enables students to focus on specific items in the input and reduces the

 amount of information they have to hold in short-term memory in order to

+recognize it.
 Select top-down and bottom-up strategies that are

 appropriate to the listening task and use them flexibly and interactively.